Hirlam/Trac2Markdown.jl/docs/src/PostPP/Extract4verification.md

   obsextr extracts conventional observations from BUFR data and creates a vobs file similar to the vfld file.
 It:

    - Reads SYNOP and TEMP
-   - LUSE_LIST controls the usage of a station list
+   - `LUSE_LIST` controls the usage of a station list

 ## Station lists used by verification
-[Fldextr](Harmonie/scr/Fldextr?rev=release-43h2.beta.3) links  synop.list to $HM_LIB/util/gl_grib_api/scr/allsynop.list  and temp.list to $HM_LIB/util/gl_grib_api/scr/alltemp.list.
-These station lists are based on information in WMO's ''Publication No. 9, Volume A, Observing Stations and WMO Catalogue of Radiosondes''.
+[Fldextr](Harmonie/scr/Fldextr?rev=release-43h2.beta.3) links  synop.list to `$HM_LIB/util/gl_grib_api/scr/allsynop.list`  and temp.list to `$HM_LIB/util/gl_grib_api/scr/alltemp.list.` These station lists are based on information in WMO's ''Publication No. 9, Volume A, Observing Stations and WMO Catalogue of Radiosondes*.
 This is regularly updated by the WMO. allsynop.list and alltemp.list are updated less frequently.
-There is also scope to include local stations in these lists that are not included in WMO's ''Publication No. 9''.
+There is also scope to include local stations in these lists that are not included in WMO's*Publication No. 9''.
 The following 7-digit station identifiers are available to HIRLAM countries:

 |Norway       |!1000000 - !1099999 |
 | --- | --- |